saurabhp75/saurabhp75.github.io/_notes/kotlin.md

 }
 ```

-### Let function
-- `let` scopes a variable to the lambda provided and makes the keyword `it`.
-- Passes the receiver to the lambda you provide.
-- Returns the last line of the lambda (the lambda result).

-### Let vs apply
-- `let` passes the receiver to the lambda you provide, but `apply` passes nothing.
-- `apply` returns the current receiver once the anonymous function completes. `let`, on the other hand, returns the last line of the lambda (the lambda result).

 ### Run function
 - Similar to `apply` in that it provides the same relative scoping behavior.
 - However, unlike apply, run does not return the receiver, but returns the lambda result.